Netflix’s ‘Stranger Things’ comes to Roblox ahead of its July 4 premiere – TechCrunch

 Netflix is bringing its hit TV show Stranger Things to Roblox.
-On Monday, Roblox announced the launch of limited-time, Stanger Things-themed items that will be made available to its over 90 million players, who can earn them by solving daily riddles and puzzles.
+On Monday, Roblox announced the launch of limited-time, Stranger Things-themed items that will be made available to its more than 90 million players, who can earn them by solving daily riddles and puzzles.
 Other free, limited-time items like a “Scoops Ahoy” hat and Demogorgon mask will also be offered as virtual items for players’ Roblox avatars.

 The first of the two themed items are live now and will be free to download through July 12.
 Four more items can be unlocked by solving daily riddles and puzzles, with a new clue arriving each day ahead of the July 4 premiere of Stranger Things Season 3.

-Roblox will also share clues across its social media accounts on Facebook, Twitter, and Instagram, it says.
+Roblox will also share clues across its social media accounts on Facebook, Twitter and Instagram, it says.

 What’s interesting about the Roblox integration is that it may reach children younger than those ages 14 and up — the ages that the series itself is rated for (TV-14).
-(Likely, some braver tweens are already familiar with the show and are watching alongside mom or dad…or at least with their approval).
+(Likely, some braver tweens are already familiar with the show and are watching alongside mom or dad… or at least with their approval.)

 However, the Roblox partnership is only one of several gaming-focused initiatives Netflix has planned to market some of its most anticipated programming, including both Stranger Things and other titles.

-At this year’s E3, Netflix detailed a series of gaming initiatives, including integrations with partners like Ubisoft, Behavior Interactive, and even Fornite, in addition to Roblox.
-Already, some Fornite players had found the “Scoops Ahoy” easter egg back when Season 9 launched, Netflix said.
+At this year’s E3, Netflix detailed a series of gaming initiatives, including integrations with partners like Ubisoft, Behavior Interactive and even Fortnite, in addition to Roblox.
+Already, some Fortnite players had found the “Scoops Ahoy” Easter egg back when Season 9 launched, Netflix said.

 Plus, the company is preparing not one but two new Stranger Things-themed games.
 The first, called Stranger Things 3: The Game, will launch across platforms including Nintendo Switch, Xbox One, PlayStation 4, PC, Mac, Android and iOS on the same day the third season premieres.
 Like its predecessor, also by developer BonusXP, the game is meant to be a companion to the current season and features 16-bit action for a nostalgic feel.